Asia’s largest-ever drug bust: Laotian police seize almost 2 tons of meth worth over $200 million

 - According to U.N.
 Office on Drugs and Crime (UNODC) Southeast Asia representative Jeremy Douglas, the bust was “by far the largest seizure in the history of East and Southeast Asia.”

 - If the drugs were sold in neighboring countries like Thailand, the U.N. body roughly calculated that they would be worth up to nearly $190 million.
 If exported to countries like Australia, the crystal meth alone could be worth around $200 million, based on current prices there.
+If you recently took drugs and the like, it might be wise to be educated on details such as how long does it take to get weed out of your system.

 - The seizure is about three times the total number of meth tablets and a third of the total crystal meth confiscated by Laotian authorities last year.